Presidential Scholars Program

 To learn more, visit the Presidential Scholars page.

-Merit Scholarships for Out-of-State Students
+National Student Scholarship for Out-of-State Students

 The Office of Undergraduate Admissions’ scholarship review process considers your high school GPA, the rigor of your academic coursework, standardized test scores (if submitted) and other information already included in your application for admission.
 No separate application is required.